• Home

 Standing in the middle of this lovely space myself, I had no trouble imagining Eliza and Alexander attending one of Mrs. Powel's famous balls.
 In the early 1790s, Alexander would have been at the height of his political power and achievement.
 With both of them dressed in bright silk - the Hamiltons were known as a stylish young couple - and dancing beneath that glittering chandelier, Eliza would be a little flushed, proud to be on the arm of the handsomest gentleman in the company, while Alexander would be smiling down at her, equally proud to have her as his wife.

-Read more about Eliza Schuyler and Alexander Hamilton in my latest historical novel, I, Eliza Hamilton, now available everywhere.
-Order now.
+Read more about Eliza Schuyler and Alexander Hamilton in my historical novel, I, Eliza Hamilton.
+My latest historical novel, The Secret Wife of Aaron Burr, is now available everywhere.
+Order here.

 Powel House.jpg